FedericoDelSaz/go-cli/README.md

 comfortable with) that accepts the following arguments:

 - `-n int`: An integer for the value N, which will be output length.
--  `--input-file string`: A string representing a path to an input file.
+-  `-input-file string`: A string representing a path to an input file.
-- `--output-file string`: A string representing a path to an output file.
+- `-output-file  string`: A string representing a path to an output file.

 The input file will contain one number per line.
 The valid number is anything that is a valid unsigned 64-bit integer.
 The goal of your tool is to read the